I included Puerto Madryn in my itinerary because it’s famous for its wildlife – however, apart from whales, it’s also known for Wales.

 Phone: +54 – 280 – 447 31 56

 Mariscos del Atlántico is open every day from 8 p. m. till midnight.
-Weekends, they are also open from noon till 3 p. m.
+On weekends, they are also open from noon to 3 p. m.

 Particularly in a beach destination, daily ice cream treats are crucial, do you agree?

-Well, in Puerto Madryn, there is one of the nicest ice cream parlors of all Argentina.
+Well, in Puerto Madryn, there is one of the nicest ice cream parlors in all of Argentina.
 Bomke – which according to my tour guide is a reversed que bom – how nice.